When it comes to software testing, “ready to ship” is actually a very high bar.

 Why?
 Because TestRail does one thing — and does it well.
 While a lot of test case management tools try to do everything from version control and bug tracking to project planning and test case management, TestRail only focuses on test case management.
 The tool empowers Cardinal Peak’s QA testing team to efficiently manage test cases, plans, and runs in alignment with development sprints, execute tests and track the results that matter most — all in the same place.

 The tool also has a rich API for being able to log the results programmatically.
 Of course, some tests are run manually by our quality assurance engineers, but we write automated tests for others.
 When those automated tests run, TestRail lets us record all of that information through its API.
-Plus, because the interface for automation is just a web API, we can tie our automated tools into TestRail, whether we’re working on an embedded or cloud project or a mobile application.
+Plus, because the interface for automation is just a web API, we can tie our automated QA testing tools into TestRail, whether we’re working on an embedded or cloud project or a mobile application.
 Since TestRail doesn’t assume anything about the execution environment, it is versatile as well.

 In addition to having a UI that is laid out in such a way that fits my mental model of how we want to test, TestRail is customizable.
 We can add custom fields to track specific features, and we can even create our own custom templates for both test runs and test plans.